Up to 35% off Raised Beds

 This variety produces delicate golden green flowers and dull green leaves.

-‘Princess Anne’ is a beautiful compact rhododendron with very interesting golden green flowers.
+‘Princess Anne’ is a beautiful dwarf rhododendron variety with very interesting golden-green flowers.
 These flowers have a deeper green freckle within their petals.
-These flowers are grouped together in trusses of 4-10 flowers.
+They bloom in early to mid spring and are grouped together in trusses of 4-10 flowers.

 ‘Princess Anne’ is an evergreen shrub.
 The leaves are dull green but will take on a hint of bronze in the fall and winter months.
 This variety has a reputation for being a dependable shrub and is cold-hardy.
 Plant this variety where its unique flowers will not be missed!